What We Have Learned from Young Patients with ASCVD

 - Jaffer FA, Blankstein R. Getting down with diet and exercise for coronary artery disease treatment: insights from the DISCO-CT Study.
 JACC Cardiovasc Imaging 2021;14:1203-05.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Exercise, Hypertension, Smoking
+Clinical Topics: Cardiovascular Care Team, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Advanced Lipid Testing, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Diet, Exercise, Hypertension, Smoking

-Keywords: Young Adult, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Retrospective Studies, C-Reactive Protein, Cross-Sectional Studies, Calcium, Smoking Cessation, Marijuana Smoking, Metabolic Syndrome X, Lipoprotein(a), American Heart Association, Secondary Prevention, Coronary Vessels, Patient Selection, National Heart, Lung, and Blood Institute (U.S.), Cocaine, Ethnic Groups, Aspirin, Longevity, Fabaceae, Menarche, Pre-Eclampsia, Cardiovascular Diseases, Predictive Value of Tests, Blood Pressure, Hypercholesterolemia, Prospective Studies, Diet, Myocardial Infarction, Atherosclerosis, Smoking, Risk Factors, Risk Assessment, Hospitalization, Life Style, Obesity, Diabetes Mellitus, Registries, Percutaneous Coronary Intervention, Hypertension, Delivery of Health Care, Arthritis, Rheumatoid, Lupus Erythematosus, Systemic, Exercise, Inflammatory Bowel Diseases, Psoriasis, Academic Medical Centers
+Keywords: Young Adult, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Retrospective Studies, C-Reactive Protein, Cross-Sectional Studies, Calcium, Smoking Cessation, Marijuana Smoking, Metabolic Syndrome, Lipoprotein(a), American Heart Association, Secondary Prevention, Coronary Vessels, Patient Selection, National Heart, Lung, and Blood Institute (U.S.), Cocaine, Ethnic Groups, Aspirin, Longevity, Fabaceae, Menarche, Pre-Eclampsia, Cardiovascular Diseases, Predictive Value of Tests, Blood Pressure, Hypercholesterolemia, Prospective Studies, Diet, Myocardial Infarction, Atherosclerosis, Smoking, Risk Factors, Risk Assessment, Hospitalization, Life Style, Obesity, Diabetes Mellitus, Registries, Percutaneous Coronary Intervention, Hypertension, Delivery of Health Care, Arthritis, Rheumatoid, Lupus Erythematosus, Systemic, Exercise, Inflammatory Bowel Diseases, Psoriasis, Academic Medical Centers

 < Back to Listings